Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Introduction

-We address the second open question in three steps.
-First, we simulate the hate speech detection on a new previously unseen target dataset using a leave-one-out scheme in which we jointly train on all but the target dataset.
-MTL consistently outperforms existing approaches, except for one dataset whose labeling is so specific that using a generalized model hurts performances.
-Second, we use MTL to study the generalization of classifiers trained on individual datasets to new unseen datasets.
+We address the second open question in a sequence of three steps.
+In the first step, we employ a leave-one-out scheme to evaluate unseen hate speech detection.
+We train MTL on all but the target dataset and evaluate on the target dataset that MTL never saw during training.
+MTL obtains the best prediction performances compared to existing literature, except for datasets whose labeling is so specific that using a generalized model hurts performances.
+In the second step, we use MTL to study the generalization of classifiers trained on individual datasets to new unseen datasets.
 We find that specific pairs of datasets have high mutual generalization -- typically those proposed by the same authors in the same work.
-This suggests that the adopted definition of hate speech is reflected in dataset construction and labeling.
-We also note that MTL generalizes best for 7 (out of 9) datasets -- shown in \cref{fig:unseen_violin}.
+This confirms that the dataset construction and labeling reflect the author-specific definition of hate speech.
+We also note that MTL generalizes best for 7 (out of 9) datasets.

-The third and final step is to test hate speech detection in a previously unexplored hate speech domain using MTL.

-We construct a brand new labeled hate speech Twitter dataset of \mbox{$305,235$} tweets from 15 American public figures across both left and right political leanings, dubbed the \pubfigfull dataset\footnote{Dataset will be released upon publication}.
-We further use Amazon Mechanical Turk crowdsourcing to label a subset of $20,327$ tweets -- dubbed the \pubfig dataset.
+The third and final step is to test hate speech detection in a novel, previously unexplored hate speech domain using MTL.
+We construct a brand new labeled hate speech Twitter dataset of $305,235$ tweets from 15 American public figures across both left and right political leanings, dubbed the \pubfigfull dataset.
+We use Amazon Mechanical Turk crowdsourcing to label a subset of $20,327$ tweets -- dubbed the \pubfig dataset.
 To our knowledge, this is the first dataset focusing on the hate speech of American public figures.
 Our dataset has previously unexplored particularities, such as dealing with covert hate speech and focusing on a small number of public political figures instead of many anonymous users on an online social media platform.
-We uncover that right-leaning figures in our dataset post more inappropriate content than left-leaning figures and that the number of inappropriate postings varies in connection with real-world events.
+We apply the proposed MTL pipeline model to the \pubfig dataset to examine the posting behavior of the figures in the dataset.
+We uncover that right-leaning figures in our dataset post more inappropriate content than left-leaning figures and identify that hateful and abusive speech primarily concentrates on 6 topics: Islam, Women, Race and Ethnicity, Immigration and Refugees, Terrorism and Extremism, and American Politics.
+We examine the effects of MTL training on the BERT embedding space, finding that MTL training increases the distinctness of hate speech and abusive content in the embedding space, both from neutral content and from each other.
+We further examine the distinctness of particular facets of hate, finding that misogyny and Islamophobia, in particular, became significantly more distinct in the space compared to other facets of hate.